Japanese evacuation flight brings back worker... | Taiwan News

 “We were feeling increasingly uneasy as the situation developed so rapidly when we were still in the city,” Takeo Aoyama, an employee at Nippon Steel Corp.’s subsidiary in Wuhan, told reporters at Tokyo’s Haneda airport while he waited for a bus to take him to a hospital for another health check.

 “My uneasiness peaked when the number of patients started to spike,” he said, wearing a mask that muffled his voice.
+“I fell asleep as soon as I sat down on my seat (on the plane),” he said.
 Other evacuees seated near him also seemed relieved but tired.

 Japan has seven cases including what could be the first human-to-human infection in the country, a man in his 60s who worked as a tour bus driver and served two groups of Chinese tourists from Wuhan from Jan.
 8-16.